CSCfi/csc-user-guide/docs/cloud/pouta/launch-vm-from-web-gui.md

 **Figure** The _Access & Security_ subpage in the cPouta web interface

 Finalize the key installation in the **Linux** and **Mac OS X** environments:
-If you are using Chrome browser, you will get keyname.cer instead of keyname.pem.
+If you are using Chrome browser in Mac OS X Monterey, you will get keyname.cer instead of keyname.pem.
 The following procedure will be same.

 ```bash